What are seven ways to know you rocked an interview?

 1. The interview ran longer than planned

-The interview schedule is normally a tight fit, with job candidates slotted in between existing meetings and other commitments.
+The interview schedule is usually a tight fit, with job candidates slotted in between existing meetings and other commitments.
 If the interview ran over by more than a few minutes, it’s typically a good sign.
 It indicates the interviewer liked what you said and had more questions.

 2. You felt a rapport with the interviewer